Artist portfolio

 A calm, fast artist portfolio website

 You do not need a custom-coded website to present your work professionally.
-What you need is a clean public page, connected to your inventory, that updates when your work does — and doesn't make you fight with templates every time you add a piece.
+What you need is a clean public page, connected to your inventory, that updates when your work does — and can also be embedded on the website you already have.

 Launch your portfolio in under ten minutes

-Add a few works, upload a logo and headshot, write a short bio, and share the link.
-Your portfolio is live and indexable.
+Add a few works, upload a logo and headshot, write a short bio, then share the link or copy the embed code for your website.

 Portfolio customization included on the free plan.
-Branding controls on Pro.
+Advanced branding controls on Studio.

 What a portfolio actually needs